 Discuss Felony Charges with a Virginia Criminal Defense Attorney

 In some Virginia felony charges, motion practice could be the difference between a conviction or acquittal.
 At minimum, motions may lead to reduced charges or decreased criminal penalties.
-To learn more about how a criminal defense lawyer can assist with motion practice, please contact Leary Porter Law at (703) 359-7111 or check us out online.
+To learn more about how a criminal defense lawyer can assist with motion practice, please contact Leary Law at (703) 359-7111 or check us out online.